tomjoht/tomjoht.github.io/_posts/2022/2/2022-02-10-megacomm-presentation-increase-awareness-of-tech-comm.md

 For a series of posts on this topic, see [A hypothesis about influence on the web and the workplace](https://idratherbewriting.com/web-and-workplace-influence/part1-introduction-to-influencers.html).

-## Learn more about Megacomm
+## Learn more about MEGAComm

-To learn more about Megacomm, see [Megacomm.org](https://megacomm.org/).
+To learn more about MEGAComm, see [Megacomm.org](https://megacomm.org/).